Does the Presidential Election Affect Mortgage Rates?

 2024 Election Update

-This update is written in December, 2024.
+This update was written in December 2024.
 Let’s look at the 30 days following Election Day.

 The DJA shows a 6% increase when comparing Election Day on November 5 to December 5, 2024 (30 days later).
-This is consistent with the trend we’ve seen throughout the year, December 5, 2024 shows almost 19% growth in the DJA compared to the start of the year on January 2nd, 2024.
+This is consistent with the trend we’ve seen throughout the past years—December 5, 2024, shows almost 19% growth in the DJA compared to the start of the year on January 2, 2024.

-It’s too soon to tell if these early numbers will be consistent with the yearly trends we went over earlier.
+As we head into 2025 and beyond, it’s too soon to tell if these early numbers will be consistent with the yearly trends we went over earlier.
 Only time will tell how the 2024 presidential election will affect mortgage rates.
-However, we can keep these early figures in mind when we head into the new year.
+However, we can keep these early figures in mind for the future.

-There are a variety of factors that will impact mortgage rates moving into 2025.
+There are a variety of factors that will impact mortgage rates throughout 2025.

-2. Economic Policy: you should examine the proposed policies on things like taxes and foreign trade to make predictions on the U.S. economy in the future.
+2. Economic Policy: You should examine the proposed policies on things like taxes and foreign trade to make predictions about the U.S. economy in the future.

-3. Supply and Demand of Homes: you can look at proposed policy that’s geared toward home buyers, as well as trends in the construction labor market to make predictions on the supply and demand of houses in 2025.
+3. Supply and Demand of Homes: You can look at proposed policies that are geared toward homebuyers, as well as trends in the construction labor market, to make predictions on the supply and demand of houses in 2025.

 At Chris Doering Mortgage, we use our knowledge of the market and industry experience to act as advisors to help you plan your next steps.
 Let’s talk through your goals, discuss your opportunities, and plan for the future.
 We’re here to help.